Deploy Umbrella Virtual Appliances (VAs) in Microsoft Azure.

 - Provide the username as vmadmin and enter a password that meets complexity requirements.

 Note: The admin-password you create here is not actually set on the VA.

 b.
-You may also use the Azure Cloud Shell to launch VAs in Azure using the VA images you created in Step 1.
-Prepare the Virtual Appliance Image on Azure.
-Note that VM sizes above eight VCPUs are not supported.
+You may also use the Azure Cloud Shell to launch VAs in Azure using the VA images you created in Step 1: Prepare the Virtual Appliance Image on Azure.
+VM sizes above eight VCPUs are not supported.

 You may specify the static IP as part of the command.
 For example: